naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 ```

 Go provides a better and concise way to iterate over an array by using the  **range**  form of the  `for`  loop.  `range`  returns both the index and the value at that index.
-Let's rewrite the above code using range.
+Let's rewrite the above code using the range.

 ```go
 package main